adjiap/local-ollama-powershell-wrapper-api/README.md

-# Ollama OpenWeBUI PowerShell API
+# Ollama OpenWebUI PowerShell API

 > [!NOTE]
 > The basis of this knowledge is [my previous project for local LLM](https://github.com/adjiap/local_ollama_powershell_setup).
 In general, it should work with any OpenWebUI-based on-premise LLM.